schemedoc/surveys/surveys/log-requires-floating-point.md

-# Log requires floating point?
+# Log and sqrt require floating point?

-Does `log` need to be computed using floating-point representation?
+Does `log` or `sqrt` need to be computed using floating-point representation?
 This excludes the larger part of bignums.

 This is a test: